Calculate Age from Date of Birth in Excel Automatically

 =YEAR(TODAY()) - YEAR(A2)

-⚠️ This will overestimate the age if the given birthday hasn't occurred yet for that year.
-Thus, it is less accurate than DATEDIF.
+⚠️ However, it can slightly overestimate the age if the birthday hasn’t occurred yet this year.
+For exact accuracy, always use DATEDIF.

 ✅ Best Practices and Tips

-• It is wise to format your DOB cells as Date, thereby eliminating formula errors.
+• Always format DOB cells as Date to avoid formula errors.

 🎓 Learn More with Other Levels